Skip to content

 Added in version: before_v9

-The stresses multiplied by strfact will be treated like forces in the process of optimization (ionmov = 2 or 22, non-zero optcell).
+The stresses (in atomic units) multiplied by strfact will be treated like forces (in atomic units) in the algorithms for optimization (ionmov = 2 or 22, non-zero optcell).
 For example, the stopping criterion defined by tolmxf relates to these scaled stresses.

 string_algo